Horbenkodev/hugo-blog/content/posts/hottest-trends-in-the-travel-app-development/index.md

 These are travel industry trends that are likely to fuel the evolution of digital technology in this business sector.
 As travel companies embed innovations in their services, we can expect to see further progress of personalization, flexibility, virtual experiences as well as other exciting developments.

-***Looking to leverage opportunities presented by online travel technology for your business?
+{{< advert >}}Looking to leverage opportunities presented by online travel technology for your business?
 With our extensive domain expertise and in-house team of tech talents, we can help you create a successful IT product from the ground up.
-Contact us to [get a free quote](https://anadea.info/free-project-estimate) and consultation on how to build a travel app or website!***
+Contact us to [get a free quote](https://anadea.info/free-project-estimate) and consultation on how to build a travel app or website!{{< /advert >}}